 Audits Requirements — Audit requirements to which you may be subjected to depending on grant type and funding amounts.

 The grantee must comply with audit requirements stipulated in the Grant Agreement or they will be in jeopardy of losing grant funds.
 Audit requirements vary based on grant program and whether the grant is funded by state or federal funds.
-Refer to your grant agreement with DCEO.
+Refer to your grant agreement.

 The grantee’s audit must be performed by a certified public accountant and conducted in accordance with accounting principles generally accepted in the United States of America, or another comprehensive basis of accounting.